top of page

 Greek Yogurt with Berries

-Greek yogurt is rich in protein and probiotics, making it a nutritious snack choice.
-Top it with fresh berries like strawberries, blueberries, or raspberries.
+Greek yogurt is rich in protein and probiotics.
+These qualities make it a nutritious snack choice.
+Top the yogurt with fresh berries like strawberries, blueberries, or raspberries.

 Why Berries?
-Berries are not only tasty but also lower in sugar compared to many fruits.
-For example, one cup of strawberries has only about 7 grams of sugar while delivering a dose of antioxidants that support overall health.
+Berries are tasty yet lower in sugar compared to many fruits.
+For example, one cup of strawberries has only about 7 grams of sugar.
+They also deliver antioxidants that support overall health.

 Apple Slices with Nut Butter

-Apples are a source of fiber, especially in the skin, which makes them a satisfying option.
+Apples are a great source of fiber, especially in the skin.
+This makes them a satisfying option.
 Pair your apple slices with a moderate amount of almond or peanut butter for extra protein and healthy fats.

-Serving Suggestion: Opt for natural nut butters without added sugars or oils.
-For instance, one medium apple has about 25 grams of carbs, while 2 tablespoons of almond butter contains around 6 grams of carbs.
+Serving Suggestion: Choose natural nut butters without added sugars or oils.
+One medium apple has about 25 grams of carbs, while 2 tablespoons of almond butter contain around 6 grams of carbs.

 Crunchy Alternatives to Chips